ifindu19/fros7/README.md

 # Fros7
-malware with a few payloads
-this is made for windows 10
-run this on a virtual machine as it deletes your boot sector
+basic malware with a couple payloads designed to run on Windows 10 run this on a virtual machine as it deletes your boot sector